victorjoos/hydra-flash/README.md

 ## Installing

+In a separate virtual environement, install using `python -m pip install -r requirements.txt`.

-You can install this code with poetry (install poetry at : https://python-poetry.org/docs/#installation) using :
+If you're using poetry (https://python-poetry.org/docs/#installation), you can install using :

 ```
 poetry install